 Ad formats and character limits vary for different advertising platforms, and some offer several different options.
 For example:

-4. Consider using extensions for Google and Bing Ads.
+4. Consider using extensions for Google and Microsoft Advertising.

 - Extensions can be a free way of expanding your ad, giving it more impact.
 For example, you might be able to include extra links to other pages on your website.

-- Extensions will only show up in your ad if Google (or Bing) thinks they are worth including.
+- Extensions will only show up in your ad if Google (or Microsoft) thinks they are worth including.

-- Find out more about Google Ads extensions and Bing Ads extensions.
+- Find out more about Google Ads extensions and Microsoft Advertising extensions.

 5. Create different variations.